 The ’80s never die with the shiny nylon on this classic Reebok.
 It’s tempered by soft suede, which balances out the two-toned body without losing the spirit of the revered and reviled decade.

 Founded in 1906 as the New Balance Arch Support Company, New Balance mainly sold supports until 1960, when it manufactured the world’s first ripple-sole running shoe.
 The 574 was introduced in 1988 and quickly became one of the brand’s most popular models.

 Saucony Jazz Original

 Saucony has been around since 1898 and was named after the creek on which the factory resided.
-Saucony’s self-proclaimed “signature silhouette,” the Jazz, was designed in 1981 and still popular today.
-It’s comfortable enough for everyday wear, but also well suited for activities like hiking.
+Saucony’s self-proclaimed “signature silhouette,” the Jazz, was designed in 1981, and it’s still popular today.
+It’s comfortable enough for everyday wear, but perfectly suited for activities like hiking.